 A domain or domain name is the name that identifies a website.
 Each domain has to be unique on the Internet.
 For example, “www.Pioneermaketeer.com” is the domain name of Pioneermarketeer’s website.
-A single web server can serve multiple web pages of multiple domains, but a domain can only point to one server.
+A single web server can serve multiple web pages of various domains, but an area can only point to one server.

-A domain is usually composed of three parts: in www.Pioneermarketeer.com, the three double vouchers ( www ), the name of the organization (Pioneermarketer) and the type of organization (com).
+A domain is usually composed of three parts: www.Pioneermarketeer.com, the three double vouchers ( www ), the name of the organization (Pioneer marketed), and the type of organization (com).

 Since the Internet is based on IP addresses, and not domain names, each web server requires a domain name server (DNS) to translate domain names into IP addresses.
 Each domain has a primary and a secondary domain name server.